-Our review has been undertaken so that we might state to the Corporation of Lancaster & Morecambe College and the Chief Executive of Skills Funding Agency those matters we are required to state to them in a report and for no other purpose.
-This report is made solely to the Corporation of Lancaster & Morecambe College and the Chief Executive of Skills Funding Agency in accordance with the terms of our engagement letter.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Lancaster & Morecambe College and the Chief Executive of Skills Funding Agency, for our review work, for this report, or for the opinion we have formed.
+This report is made solely to the corporation of Lancaster & Morecambe College and the Secretary of State for Business, Innovation and Skills acting through the Skills Funding Agency in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Lancaster & Morecambe College and the Secretary of State for Business, Innovation and Skills acting through the Skills Funding Agency those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Lancaster & Morecambe College and the Secretary of State for Business, Innovation and Skills acting through the Skills Funding Agency for our work, for this report, or for the conclusion we have formed.

-Responsibilities of the Corporation of Lancaster & Morecambe College and Auditors
+Respective responsibilities of Lancaster & Morecambe College and the reporting accountant

-The Corporation of Lancaster & Morecambe College is responsible under the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and the Financial Memorandum, for ensuring that financial transactions are in accordance with the framework of authorities which govern them and that transactions underlying the financial statements for the year ended 31 July 2014 are regular.
+The corporation of Lancaster & Morecambe College is responsible, under the financial memorandum and the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.